senacor/elasticsearch-evolution/README.md

 #### 5.1.2 Customize Elasticsearch-Evolutions AutoConfiguration

-##### 5.1.2.1 Custom RestClient
+##### 5.1.2.1 Custom Elasticsearch RestClient

-Elasticsearch-Evolutions just needs a `RestClient` as spring bean.
+Elasticsearch-Evolutions just needs a `EvolutionRestClient` as spring bean.
+The Elasticsearch `EvolutionESRestClient` impl needs a `RestClient` spring bean.
-If you don't have spring boot 2.1 or later or you need a special `RestClient` configuration e.g. to accept self signed certificates or disable hostname validation, you can provide a custom `RestClient` like this:
+If you don't have spring boot 2.1 or later or you need a special `RestClient` configuration e.g. to accept self-signed certificates or disable hostname validation, you can provide a custom `RestClient` like this:

 ```java
 @Bean